mattbryson/compare-image/README.md

 ##compareByChannels##
 checks each channel on each pixel - best for comparing the underlying data.

+##pixels vs channels##
-If we take 2 images, and the only difference is the RED channel on 1 pixel in the two images.
+If we take 2 images, and the only difference is the RED channel on 1 pixel.

 *comparePixels* looks at each pixel as a whole.
 Any change is treated as a visual difference of that pixel.
 So a 100 x 100px image, which has 1 pixel different would be `0.1` percent different.